ssp21/ssp21-spec/ssp21.md

 authentication messages using the nonce.
 A *SessionData* message for a previously authenticated session shall always use a nonce greater than zero, whereas the handshake *SessionData* message shall always use a nonce equal to zero.

-A previously valid session (keys, nonce values, start time, etc) shall remain active until a *SessionData* message is received and authenticated using the new session keys.
+A previously valid session (keys, nonce values, start time, etc) shall not be invalidated until a *SessionData* message is received and authenticated using the new session keys.
 Implementations may wish to implement this behavior using two data structures, one for an *active* session and one for a *pending* session.